 In terms of future development, there are a number of technical and strategic possibilities.
-Our core strength and aim is research-centered, and that is where our focus will lie.
+Our core strength and aim is research-centred, and that is where our focus will lie.

 - Advanced social interface – can add a recognition detection system with a voice/social aspect, that will autonomously adapt to social situations (currently this is manually initiated via an iPad)

 - Sensor fusion

 - Increased autonomy and perception – this could be as an advanced navigation system so that Robbie will recognise and avoid obstacles, and adapt to a changing environment

 - Communication with other devices (e.g. household electronics, phone/Skype so that Joanne can instruct Robbie to call people)

 - New hand types

 - Outer skin